ibm-cloud-docs/ibm-cloud-provider-for-terraform/getting-started.md

 {{site.data.keyword.cloud_notm}}.
 For more information, see the [{{site.data.keyword.keymanagementserviceshort}} documentation](/docs/key-protect?topic=key-protect-about).

-Before you begin, make sure that you have the permissions to create an [{{site.data.keyword.keymanagementservicelong}} instance](/docs/key-protect?topic=key-protect-manage-access) resources.
+Before you begin, make sure that you have the permissions to create an [{{site.data.keyword.keymanagementservicelong}} instance](/docs/key-protect?topic=key-protect-manage-access).

 1. [Install the Terraform CLI and the {{site.data.keyword.cloud_notm}} Provider plug-in](/docs/ibm-cloud-provider-for-terraform?topic=ibm-cloud-provider-for-terraform-setup_cli).